If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The wrapped boxes hold their beehive odours within the enclosed space within the wrapper.
-They attract less attention by insects and animals that would use sense of smell to locate the honey supers.
+They attract less attention from insects and animals that would use their sense of smell to locate the honey supers.
 In wrapped beehive boxes, you may place a few chemical compounds in their varying preparations such as powders or crystals.
 They improve the prevention of infestation of the honey supers in storage by insects such as wax moths.

 Canvas allows some aeration of the boxes and humidity is in balance with the environment.
 It, however, allows water and dampness through it if the super boxes are in contact with a wet surface.
-Additionally, canvas keeps the boxes in darkness once you wrap it around the honey supers.
+Additionally, canvas keeps the boxes in darkness once you wrap them around the honey supers.

 On the other hand, polythene paper of the correct thickness keeps out insects, rodents and moisture.
 It also allows some light to enter the stack of honey supers in storage.
-On the downside however, polythene wrapping does not allow aeration and humidity regulation in the honey supers it encloses.
-Another issue with using polythene to wrap honey supers in storage, is that the boxes may get musty.
+On the downside, however, polythene wrapping does not allow aeration and humidity regulation in the honey supers it encloses.
+Another issue with using polythene to wrap honey supers in storage is that the boxes may get musty.
 The mustiness is, however, easy to clear by airing out the boxes when you want to use them.

 4. Using Chemical Compounds

 Beekeepers may use chemical compounds in various forms to ensure their honey supers in storage are safe.
 While some beekeepers may be against the use of chemicals in their beekeeping operations, it is important to note that most chemicals used in this manner are either safe for use or you can easily clear them from the honey super boxes.
-Airing out the honey supers for a few days before placing them on a beehive stack causes complete clearing of chemical compounds and their vapours from the beehive boxes.
+Airing out the honey supers for a few days before placing them on a beehive stack causes the complete clearing of chemical compounds and their vapours from the beehive boxes.